 - Turning on Anti Shake Using the Panel (Operation Panel) - 1.
-In the REC mode, press [SET]. - Use [▲] and [▼] to select the fifth option from the top (Anti Shake). - Use [◄] and [▶] to select "Auto" and then press [SET].
+In the REC mode, press [SET]. - Use [▲] and [▼] to select the fourth option from the top (Anti Shake). - Use [◄] and [▶] to select "Auto" and then press [SET].

-- In this case, Anti Shake will remain on until you turn it off on the menu.
+- In this case, Anti Shake will remain on until you turn it off on the Panel

-You also can change the anti shake setting using the menu that appears when you press [MENU] (pages 51, 232).
+You also can change the anti shake setting using the menu that appears when you press [MENU] (pages 49, 214).

-- Anti Shake will not work unless the ISO setting (page 118) is set to "Auto". - Though "[]" (Anti Shake) is displayed on the monitor screen following an automatic flash operation using the "Auto Flash" or "Red Eye" setting, or while the flash setting is "Flash On" or "Soft Flash", Anti Shake is disabled. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of hand or subject movement when movement is severe. - You can also use Anti Shake to reduce the effects of hand movement only while recording a movie.
-The effects of subject movement are not limited (page 92). - Anti Shake may not work with a very low shutter speed.
+- Anti Shake will not work unless the ISO setting (page 110) is set to "Auto". - Though " (Anti Shake) is displayed on the monitor screen following an automatic flash operation using the "Auto Flash" or "Red Eye" setting, or while the flash setting is "Flash On" or "Soft Flash", Anti Shake is disabled. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of hand or subject movement when movement is severe. - Anti Shake may not work with a very low shutter speed.
 If this happens, use a tripod to stabilize the camera. - The camera sometimes performs an automatic noise reduction operation to reduce digital noise in images recorded under certain lighting conditions.
 This operation causes the camera to take longer than normal to store the image and be ready for the next shot.